anna-is-cute/paste/README.md

 *A sensible pastebin.*

-## Super unfinished.
-Like not even close to working
+## Very unfinished.
+Many features do not work

 ## Idea